beth94victoria/kraftme/README.md

 A gallery of all of the wireframes we designed for the KraftMe app can be found [here](./docs/wireframes)

 #### 17. Describe the way tasks are allocated and tracked in your project.
+Each morning we chose the features or tasks to work on for the KraftMe app by referring to our Trello board.
+These were usually found in the “To Do” or “Idea Backlog”  sections (depending on how critical to MVP the feature was).
+We moved active tasks to the “In Progress” section, and then to the “In Testing” or “Done” section as development of the feature progressed.

+On most tasks we implemented a pair programming system to avoid merge conflicts and confusion.
+When pushing to Github we issued requests for review from our fellow team members and confirmed these reviews before merging.

+Google spreadsheets and google docs were used for collaborating on our manual tests, documentation and the presentation.

 #### 18. Discuss how Agile methodology is being implemented in your project.
+We viewed this project as one whole sprint, needing to pitch our application at the end of week two.
+As well as the initial meeting in the morning, where we’d decide who was working on what, we implemented an afternoon standup at 1:00pm which gave us a chance to discuss what we were having trouble with.
+Before going home in the afternoon we rechecked and updated our trello board and ensured that any features completed during that day were deployed to Heroku.

 #### 19. Provide an overview and description of your Source control process.